 Minor In Possession Of Alcohol

-Frisco Minor In Possession Of Alcohol Attorneys
+Plano Minor In Possession Of Alcohol Attorneys

-Minors found in possession of alcohol are routinely cited in the city of Frisco.
+Minors found in possession of alcohol are routinely cited in the city of Plano.
 Some are immediately released to a parent or guardian.
-Others may be detained and taken to the city of Frisco Police Department or even the Collin County or Denton County Juvenile Detention Centers depending on the circumstances of the police contact.
+Others may be detained and taken to the city of Plano Police Department or even the Collin County or Denton County Juvenile Detention Centers depending on the circumstances of the police contact.
 If your child was cited for minor in possession of alcohol, it is important that their rights are protected and that their clean criminal history remains intact.

 Understanding The Texas Minor In Possession Statute